Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Über den Autor

-Leanne Mair is the founder of management consultancy firm Benefactum Consulting, which is dedicated to supporting companies achieving gender equity in their business.
-Prior to launching her own company, she worked in asset management for over 15 years before moving into team strategy, with a focus on increasing retention of women in the workplace.
+Leanne is the founder of management consultancy firm Benefactum Consulting, which is dedicated to supporting companies achieving gender equity in their business.
+Prior to launching her own company, Leanne worked in asset management for over 15 years before moving into team strategy, with a focus on increasing retention of women in the workplace.
+She is also the co-founder of The Sororum, a Communities Interest Company that aims to support young women as they move into the workplace.

 Zusammenfassung